breezy-codes/breezy-codes.github.io/content/blog-posts/2025-06-17-making-callouts-obsidian.md

 ---

-## 🧪 Final Tips
+## Final Tips

 * You can define as many custom callouts as you like, one for each purpose.
-* Keep your styles readable by using soft background `rgba` values.
+* Keep your styles readable by using soft background `rgba` values or stick to the consistent colours of your theme.
 * Consider matching your callouts to your Obsidian theme for a cohesive look.
-* You can even use transparent or darkened backgrounds to create layered effects.
+* You can also use custom icons from the [Lucide Icon Library](https://lucide.dev/) to make your callouts more visually appealing.